almende/eve/implementations/java/capabilities.md

 4. <a href="/img/wake/step04.png" data-lightbox="eve_wake_img" data-title="The agent is unreferenced, leading to garbage collection (The WakeHandler keeps only a weakReference to the agent)">The agent is unreferenced, leading to garbage collection (The WakeHandler keeps only a weakReference to the agent)</a>
 5. <a href="/img/wake/step05.png" data-lightbox="eve_wake_img" data-title="There is some incoming message at the capability">There is some incoming message at the capability</a>
 6. <a href="/img/wake/step06.png" data-lightbox="eve_wake_img" data-title="The capability tries to obtain the handler's target">The capability tries to obtain the handler's target</a>
-7. <a href="/img/wake/step07.png" data-lightbox="eve_wake_img" data-title="The handler sees that the weakRef is null, requests a wake from the wakeService, using the key">The handler sees that the weakRef is null, requests a wake from the wakeService, using the key</a>
+7. <a href="/img/wake/step07.png" data-lightbox="eve_wake_img" data-title="The handler sees that the agent is not loaded, requests a wake from the wakeService, using the key">The handler sees that the agent is not loaded, requests a wake from the wakeService, using the key</a>
 8. <a href="/img/wake/step08.png" data-lightbox="eve_wake_img" data-title="The wakeService instantiates the agent again (using the information given during the registration) and calls the wake method of the agent instance">The wakeService instantiates the agent again (using the information given during the registration) and calls the wake method of the agent instance</a>
 9. <a href="/img/wake/step09.png" data-lightbox="eve_wake_img" data-title="The wake method in the agent obtains the capabilities again, with another WakeHandler instance">The wake method in the agent obtains the capabilities again, with another WakeHandler instance</a>
 10. <a href="/img/wake/step10.png" data-lightbox="eve_wake_img" data-title="The capability sees an existing WakeHandler, and updates this with the new instance's pointer">The capability sees an existing WakeHandler, and updates this with the new instance's pointer</a>